Dirt Diggers Digest Guide to Strategic Corporate Research

 10-Q and 8-K

 The 10-Q is a quarterly filing that updates the information in the 10-K. The 8-K is a filing made by the company when an extraordinary event has taken place.
-This would include things such as a change in top management, a takeover bid or merger plan, and the initiation of a major legal action against the company.
+This would include things such as a change in top management, a takeover bid or merger plan, or the initiation of major legal action against the company.

 Proxy Statement (Form DEF 14A)

 Another disclosure goldmine is the proxy statement (or simply proxy), which the SEC designates as Form DEF 14A.
 The primary function of the proxy is to notify shareholders when and where the company’s annual meeting will take place.
-It is called a proxy because the version sent to shareholders includes a card that those who do not plan to attend the meeting can send in to give management the right to vote their shares in the election of directors and any ballot measures.

 The value of the proxy statement as an information source goes beyond matters relating to the annual meeting.
 Here are some of the other gems it contains:

 - Stock Ownership Data.
 The proxy will list any individual or institution that controls 5 percent or more of the company’s shares.
 It will also list the number of shares controlled by each director and each member of top management.
-This will allow you to determine, for example, how much a chief executive stands to gain personally by pursuing policies aimed at jacking up the stock price.

 - CEO Pay Ratio.
 Since 2018 corporations have been required to disclose the ratio between the total compensation of the chief executive officer and median employee pay.